whamcloud/Online-Help/docs/Install_Guide/guide.md

 1.  []{#_Ref336418703 .anchor}When the prompts below appear, enter your
-    parameters for the first superuser of Intel® Manager for Lustre\*:
+    parameters for the first superuser of Manager for Lustre\*:

     **Username:** *&lt;Enter the name of the superuser&gt;*